relativitydev/relativity-trace-documentation/docs/user_documentation.md

     7. Ignore Start Date field

+    8. Ignore End Date field

-    8. You have the option to leave the Data Source as Enabled or Disabled
+    9. You have the option to leave the Data Source as Enabled or Disabled

 3. Fill out [Data Source Specific Settings](#data-source-specific-settings) and click Save